 A busy city appears in the third panel, too, barely outlined at the top.
 Significantly, it fills the place in the first panel occupied by God.
 Beneath an army presses slowly forward, just giving way for David in victory and, in a separate event, Goliath fallen below.
 If Florence itself takes shape in the course of the doors, here it surges out onto the world.
 However, Ghiberti's evolution begins earlier still.
 To see the real place of The Gates of Paradise, it helps to go back to its setting.

 The influence of the arts on one another does not run merely one way.
 Giotto himself had designed the bell tower, or campanile, for the cathedral.
-His paintings also guided Andrea Pisano in designs for the very first set of Baptistry doors, in 1336.
+His paintings also guided Andrea Pisano in designs for the very first set of Baptistery doors, in 1336, roughly when Taddeo Gaddi was finishing his panel now in the New-York Historical Society.
 Reasonably enough, Pisano had to illustrate the life of John the Baptist.
 He set each of twenty-eight panels in a quatrefoil, with lots of blank space above block-like figures and furnishings.
 He could be painting the laws of gravity.

 The 1401 competition kicks off the early Renaissance in earnest.
 Ghiberti unveiled the north doors in 1424, around the time of Masaccio's paintings.
 That means twenty years for the design, wax molds, cast bronze, and gilding, while painters and others could observe.
 In turn, The Gates of Paradise could learn from the new painting, including the first continuous landscape by Fra Angelico.
 Ghiberti undertook them in 1425 and completed the design by the late 1430s, but the image evolved right down to marks of the artist's hand in burnishing.
 He died in 1455, as a second Renaissance style was beginning.